HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

+*   checking Rd files ...
+WARNING
+    ```
+    checkRd: (5) VanillaICE.Rd:0-7: Must have a \description
+    ```

+*   checking running R code from vignettes ...
+    ```
+      ‘VanillaICE.Rnw’ using ‘UTF-8’...
+OK
+      ‘crlmmDownstream.Rnw’ using ‘UTF-8’... failed
+     WARNING
+    Errors in running code in vignettes:
+    when running code in ‘crlmmDownstream.Rnw’
+      ...
+    > data(cnSetExample, package = "crlmm")

+    > se <- as(cnSetExample, "SnpArrayExperiment")
+    Warning: executing %dopar% sequentially: no parallel backend registered

+    > library(ArrayTV)

+      When sourcing ‘crlmmDownstream.R’:
+    Error: there is no package called ‘ArrayTV’
+    Execution halted
+    ```

 *   checking package dependencies ...
 NOTE
     ```
+    Package suggested but not available for checking: ‘ArrayTV’

     Packages which this enhances but not available for checking:
       'doMC', 'doMPI', 'doSNOW', 'doParallel', 'doRedis'
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  5.1Mb
-      sub-directories of 1Mb or more:
-        R         1.2Mb
-        extdata   2.1Mb
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘BSgenome.Hsapiens.UCSC.hg18’
+    Namespaces in Imports field not imported from:
+      ‘BSgenome.Hsapiens.UCSC.hg18’ ‘MatrixGenerics’
       All declared Imports should be used.
     ```